jamal-rahimzadegan/Utility/README.md

 - `currencyForm` &mdash; Returns the currency format of money in Toman (IRR)
 - `lockBodyScroll` &mdash; Locks the scroll of body (for nested divs)
 - `LS` &mdash; Small helper for localStorage (with nice methods)
+- `runBeforeEachMethod` &mdash; Happy helper to execute a callback on every class method